-‘Steward’ is the word used to describe a company or organization that is obligated by the BC Recycling Regulation to manage the recovery of its packaging and/or printed paper (PPP) from residential households.
+‘Steward’ is the word used to describe a company or organization that is obligated by the BC Recycling Regulation to manage the recovery of its packaging and/or paper products (PPP) from residential households.

-A steward is an organization or company that is resident in BC and is either a brand owner, first importer or franchisor that supplies obligated packaging and/or printed paper to residents (household consumers) in BC.
+A steward is an organization or company that is resident in BC and is either a brand owner, first importer or franchisor that supplies obligated packaging and/or paper products to residents (household consumers) in BC.

 We encourage you to review Section 1.6 of our Guidebook for Stewards to determine if your organization or company is a steward in BC and should join Recycle BC in order to fulfil the obligations of the BC Recycling Regulation.

 A steward is a company or organization that can answer yes to all three of the following questions*: